ABOUT PERINATAL MENTAL HEALTH

 This is often mild and does not last as long but can be extremely distressing.
 It occurs as the mother adjusts to becoming a new parent.

 POST NATAL POST TRAUMATIC STRESS DISORDER

-Post Natal PTSD can occur after birth or a traumatic event of actual or threatened death.
+Postnatal PTSD can occur after birth or a traumatic event of actual or threatened death.
 Triggers can be Birth trauma, Emergency Caesarean Section, admittance to high dependency unit, baby admitted to NICU (special care), pre-term birth, severe illness of baby or mother or death of the baby.
 Symptoms can include intrusive memories, flashbacks, nightmares, anger, self-blame, low mood, suicidal thoughts and isolation.
 The mother can also re-live the experience including physical symptoms of pain, nausea and sweating.
-She may wish to avoid people, places and reminders of the trauma and may wish to avoid talking about it.
+They may wish to avoid people, places and reminders of the trauma and may wish to avoid talking about it.
 Depression is usually secondary and can include feeling tense, irritable, easily startled and finding it difficult to sleep.
-The treatment for Post Natal PTSD is usually Cognitive Behavioural Therapy (CBT) or Eye Movement Desensitisation and Reprocessing (EMDR).
+The treatment for Postnatal PTSD is usually Cognitive Behavioural Therapy (CBT) or Eye Movement Desensitisation and Reprocessing (EMDR).